xbenyx/uihashtopolis/README.md

 # Hastopolis UI
 This project is for the developers working in Hashtopolis UI.
+Front End is developed using Angular.JS

 ![Hashtopolis - Animated gif demo](demo/demo.gif)

 # Steps Docker Installation and set up
-1) Install Docker App (Windows, Linux, Mac)
+1) Install Docker App (Windows, Linux, Mac) [here](https://docs.docker.com/engine/install/)
 2) Install Github, create project and in settings-> secrest save the dockeruser name and docker user secret
 3) Git Clone project
 4) In project create, requirements.txt, Dockerfile (to create the container), dockerignore (what we do not need)